250

 Kindness – חֶסֶד

 • Beyond obligation, tzedakah cultivates acts of lovingkindness.
-The Talmud (Bava Batra 9a) states that tzedakah and chesed together sustain the world, balancing duty with heartfelt generosity.
+The Talmud (Bava Basra 9a) teaches that tzedakah and chesed together sustain the world, combining structured responsibility with heartfelt generosity.
+While justice ensures fairness, kindness adds warmth, empathy, and personal connection to acts of giving.

 Community – קְהִלָּה